Zekari Pass: Ultimate 4wd destination

 How long is Zekari Pass?

-The pass is 39.2 km (24.35 miles) long, running north-south from Sairme to Abastumani (an ex-soviet mountain resort or rather sanatorium area in the Borjomi-Kharagauli National Park).
-The road tops out at 2.275m (7,463ft) above the sea level, north of the pass.
+The pass is 39.2 km (24.35 miles) long, running north-south from Sairme to Abastumani (an ex-Soviet mountain resort or rather sanatorium area in the Borjomi-Kharagauli National Park).
+The road tops out at 2.275m (7,463ft) above sea level, to the north of the pass.

 Pic: Vasyl Haievyi